Maha-Alabsi/5th-Project-Udacity-Front-End-Nanodegree-Travel-Planner-AppV1/README.md

 # Description:
 ***
-This project will include a simple form where you enter the location you are traveling to and the date you are leaving.
+This project includes a simple form where you enter the location you are traveling to and the date you are leaving.
 If the trip is within a week, you will get the current weather forecast.
 If the trip is in the future, you will get a predicted forecast.
 I use 3 APIs ; [Weatherbit API] to get weather data but it has one problem, it only takes in coordinates for weather data -- it’s that specific.
 So, I used a [Geonames API] to get those coordinates.
 Once I have all of this data, I displayed an image of the location entered by using the [Pixabay API].

 # Technologies:
 ***